scalalandio/enumz/README.md

 One enum type class to rule them all.

-In Scala you might meet many different implementations of enums:
+In Scala, you might meet many different implementations of enums:

  * build-in `scala.Enumeration`,
  * sum-type based sealed hierarchies,